israelmarti/BiSpeD/README.md

 ```

 - **rvextract**
-> Analyze the convergence of iterative **rvbina** task for a spectra file list (mandatory parameter `lis`, string viariable type).
+> Analyze the convergence of iterative **rvbina** task for a spectra file list (mandatory parameter `lis`, string variable type).
 The optional parameters are `output` (string) to write a file with RV values and `graphic` (boolean) to show the RV convergence as a function of iteration number.
 >
 > Example:
 ```python3